Hamagistral/OnlineRetail-DataEng/README.md

 ### 🎯 Project Goals

+- Set up the cloud infrastructure using Terraform.
+- Set up your Airflow local environment with the Astro CLI.
 - Create a data pipeline from scratch using Apache Airflow.
-- Set up your Airflow local environment with the Astro CLI.
+- Upload CSV files into Google Cloud Storage.
+- Ingest data into BigQuery.
 - Implement data quality checks in the pipeline using Soda.
 - Integrate dbt and run data models with Airflow and Cosmos.
-- Isolate tasks to avoid dependency conflicts.
-- Upload CSV files into Google Cloud Storage.
-- Ingest data into BigQuery using the Astro SDK.
+- Visualize insights using Looker Studio.

 <a name="features"></a>
-## 🔌 Key Features
+## 🕵️ Key Insights

-- **End-to-End Data Pipeline**: This project provides a complete data engineering solution, from data ingestion to visualization.

-- **Modular Airflow DAGs**: Airflow Directed Acyclic Graphs (DAGs) are modular and easy to maintain, ensuring efficient pipeline execution.

-- **Data Quality Checks**: Ensure data integrity and quality with automated data quality checks using Soda.

-- **Integration with dbt**: Leverage dbt for data transformation and modeling within the Airflow pipeline.

-- **Google Cloud Integration**: Utilize Google Cloud Storage and BigQuery for scalable and cost-effective data storage and processing.
+- 💸 **Total Revenue by Country**
+  - The UK 🇬🇧 is the country that generated the most of the company's revenue with over 7M followed by the Netherlands with 285k.

+- 🎁 **Top 3 sold products**
+  - **N°1:** "PAPER CRAFT, LITTLE BIRDIE" is the Top selling product with 24,5%
+  - **N°2:** "MEDIUM CERAMIC TOP STORAGE JAR" is the second Top seller with 23%
+  - **N°3:** "WORLD WAR 2 GLIDERS" are the third most selling gift product with 15,6%

+ > These 3 products alone account for more than 50% of the sales.

+- 📈 **Revenue by months"
+  - The month with the most revenue is November with more than 1,1M.
+  - The month with the lowest revenue is February.

+> This can be explained by the months of October, November, and December having important holidays like Christmas, Halloween, etc... where people tend to give each other gifts.

 <a name="arch"></a>
 ## 📝 Project Architecture